seandavi/globusT/README.md

 ## Proposal

+Would take globus endpoint/paths as URIs.

-- globust scp
+- globust scp (with flag for async or synchronous)
-  - Synchronous transfer, basically like scp
+  - Transfer, basically like scp
-  - takes GO://GLOBUSENDPOINT/path as names
+  - async transfer returns task id
 - globust ls
   - list an endpoint directory
+- globus sync (with flag for async or synchronous)
-- globust transfer
+  - like rsync
-  - async transfer, returns task ID
+  - async rsync returns task id
 - globust task TASKID
   - return status information about the transfer task where TASKID comes from globust transfer
 - globust cancel TASKID